 - Receive your truck driver’s license in just three weeks

-- Graduates have a job placement of 90%
+- Graduates have a job placement of over 80%

 - Competitive financial aid options